 When a product or service is perceived as high quality, customers may be more likely to recommend it to others, leading to word-of-mouth marketing.
 This can reduce the need for extensive promotional activities, lowering marketing costs.

 Even big brands such as Apple benefit from this.
-Everyone knows that Apple is a good product, it boasts a high perception of quality, which has resulted in their marketing budgets costing much less compared to their competitors like Samsung.
+Everyone knows that Apple is a good product; it boasts a high perception of quality, resulting in its marketing budgets costing much less than their competitors like Samsung.

 Competitive Advantage